ncatlab/nlab-content/pages/2125.md

 The plain [[Dold-Kan correspondence]] establishes an equivalence between (co)simplicial groups and (co)chain complexes.

 Both these categories carry natural [[monoidal category]] structures.
-It turns out that the Dold-Kan correspondence does respect this monmoidal structure, either strictly or in their suitable [[higher category theory|higher categorical]] sense.
+It turns out that the Dold-Kan correspondence does respect this monoidal structure, either strictly or in their suitable [[higher category theory|higher categorical]] sense.

 # General discussion #